-: Stage and samples collected, highlighting samples with maximum and minimum DOC concentrations for each rain event and collection period.
+Figure 28: Stage and samples collected, highlighting samples with maximum and minimum DOC concentrations for each rain event and collection period.
 Black vertical lines indicate a subset of samples that were assessed more closely.

-Changes in DOC during events varied from a little more than 1% DOC change to nearly 100% change during event response (Table 18).
+Changes in DOC during events varied from a little more than 1% DOC change to nearly 100% change during event response (Table 17).